 What is bipolar disorder?

 Bipolar disorder, also called manic depression or bipolar I disorder and formerly called manic depression, is a mental illness that is characterized by severe mood swings, at least one episode of mania and may include repeated episodes of depression.
-Bipolar disorder is one kind of mood disorder that afflicts more than 1% of adults in the United States, up to as many as 4 million people.
-Here are some additional statistics about bipolar disorder:
+Bipolar disorder is a mood disorder that afflicts more than 1% of adults in the United States, up to as many as 4 million people.
+Some additional facts and statistics about bipolar disorder include the following:

 - Bipolar disorder is the fifth leading cause of disability worldwide.